nemanjan00/torch-builder/README.md

 # torch-builder

-Set of scripts to build PyTorch wheels for sm_75 (Nvidia Tegra T4).
+Set of scripts to build PyTorch wheels for sm_75 (Nvidia Tegra T4) and aarch64 (arm64).

 ## Prerequisites